We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Pimples are a common problem that people of all ages can face.
-When someone has a breakout, they may want to know how to get rid of their pimples fast.
+When someone has pimples, they may want to know how to get rid of their pimples fast.
 Treatments can include cleansing, applying a spot treatment, and various home remedies.

 While a person may not completely eliminate pimples in a day, they can make some significant progress in shrinking blemishes and reducing redness.